damslab/reproducibility/README.md

-# Reproducibility repository
+# Reproducibility Repository

-This repository contains reproducibility submissions.
+This repository contains reproducibility submissions, related to publications of the DAMS Lab research group.

 ## SIGMOD 2021